rinaogino/rinaogino.github.io/essays/artificial-intelligence.md

 ---
 layout: essay
 type: essay
-title: "The Intelligence of Arificial Intelligence"
+title: "Are AI and I friends?"
 # All dates must be YYYY-MM-DD format!
 date: 2024-05-06
 published: true